rpmuller/CCFS/Geometry.md

 You can decide for yourself what makes the simplest readable code; the author somewhat prefers the inline function.

-To show how these functions work, let's create a cube of atoms $10\times 10\times 10$ centered at the origin, using the `numpy` `rand` function:
+To show how these functions work, let's function to create a cube of atoms using the `numpy` `rand` function:

 ```python
 def pointcube(N,D):